gboduljak/uscheme/README.md

 ```
 > Scope Resolver

-**ScopeContext** is used to capture global scoping information, it stores all scopes and currentScopeId which is the id of currently active scope during evaluation.
+**ScopeContext** is used to capture global scoping information, it stores all scopes and currentScopeId which is the identifier of currently active scope in evaluation.

 ```haskell
 data ScopeContext = ScopeContext